 An Uber representative directed me to the Uber cities page and explained that every city with a flat fare for airport pickups was a good indicator of which cities allowed it.
 On the other hand, if the city listed a flat fare from the city to the airport only, it meant Uber pickups were not allowed.
 So I spent hours going through every city page, as well as double checking the Uber blog to come up with a complete list.
 Of the 224 cities served by Uber, only 58 allow official Uber pickups at the airport.

-Uber Pickup at North America Airports
+Uber Airport Pickup in North America

 Out of the 128 North American cities Uber operates in, just 19 of them allow airport pickup – that’s less than 15% of the cities on the list.
 This is far less than in any other region.
 The same goes for the number of cities for which Uber offers a flat fare for airport drop-off: There are just two that offer this.